syzwina/quartz/content/notes/books/Dune.md

 I really want to write down all the quotes for this book, but I sent the book home when my parents came to the UK to visit me.
 So yea, I'll write it down this summer hopefully.
 # Dune Messiah, Dune #2
-I am reading this one currently, although I may have stopped for a bit due to exams(well actually no, not because of exams, I just don't feel like reading this days).
+I am reading this one currently, although I may have stopped for a bit due to exams(well actually no, not because of exams, I just don't feel like reading these days).
 But yea, will come back to it soon.

 > [!QUOTE] Scytale